 - Select > “Email my Statement of Outstanding Charges”.

 Please arrange for full payment of your tuition fees and student services and amenities fee (if applicable) by the relevant payment due date.
 Failure to make a payment to the University or lodge the appropriate HELP forms by the census date may result in cancellation of enrolment.

 A $200 late payment fee will be incurred on all payments made after your payment due date.

-For students enrolled in session based units the "Payment Due Date" is the Friday before the session begins.
-View a full list of census dates.
-The "Payment Due Date" is about 4 weeks before the census date for these sessions.
+Students enrolled in session based units, the "Payment Due Date" is the Friday before the session begins.

 - Pay your fees upfront directly to the University by the due date using one of the methods detailed below.